New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Methods to determine the transient surface density limits

-We can expand this method to calculate upper limits of the snapshot surface density at different fluxes.
-Instead of using all the observations, we can also eliminate the worst image from our dataset, gaining a better sensitivity, but over a reduced survey area, followed by repeating the same calculation.
+We can expand this method to calculate upper limits of the transient surface density at different fluxes.
+Instead of using all the observations, we can also eliminate the noisiest image from our dataset, gaining a better sensitivity, but over a reduced survey area, followed by repeating the same calculation.
 We can iterate this method using fewer and fewer images with better and better overall sensitivity.
-The limits set with this method are illustrated in Figure~\ref{fig:compare} with grey dots.
-This method is free of a priori assumptions on the source flux distribution.
+The limits set with this method are illustrated in Figure~\ref{fig:methods} with grey dots.
+This method is free of a priori assumptions on the source flux distribution, just as the traditional method, but has the advantage over the former that it uses all the information in the images to produce an entire curve of limits below which any population of transients must lie.
+As we shall see in the next section, which part of the curve is most constraining on any population depends on its flux distribution.
+Using this approach we are able to explore a larger portion of the flux axis, the portion allowed by the sensitivity of our observations.
+This method is still not optimal because at every iteration we are treating all of the images as having the sensitivity of the noisiest in the remaining dataset, whereas many of them are much more sensitive.